 Some information is collected in this article of Tamás Hausel and Fernando Rodriguez-Villegas; I review some of it here.

-It will be convenient to fix a basis for $H^*(C, \mathbb{Q})$.
+It will be convenient to fix a basis for H^*(C, \mathbb{Q}).
 We write:

-- $1 \in H^0(C, \mathbb{Q})$ for the identity,
+- 1 \in H^0(C, \mathbb{Q}) for the identity,

-- $e_\eta \in H^1(C, \mathbb{Q})$ for a basis,
+- e_\eta \in H^1(C, \mathbb{Q}) for a basis,

-- $[C] \in H^2(C, \mathbb{Q})$ for the fundamental class.
+- [C] \in H^2(C, \mathbb{Q}) for the fundamental class.

 Tautological classes.
 As with many moduli spaces, cohomology classes can be constructed from tautological objects.

-As a warm up, consider $n = 1$.
+As a warm up, consider n = 1.
 Note that a locally constant GL(1) bundle on a curve with one puncture necessarily extends across the puncture, since the monodromy around that puncture is a commutator, hence 1.
-The moduli space is $M_B(C, 1, d) = (\mathbb{C}^*)^{2g}$, and it comes with a map $M \times C \to BGL(1)$.
-This map is algebraic in the first factor and locally constant in the second; in any case we write $c_1 \in H^*(M \times C)$ for the pullback of the tautological generator of $H^*(BGL(1), \mathbb{Q})$.
+The moduli space is M_B(C, 1, d) = (\mathbb{C}^*)^{2g}, and it comes with a map M \times C \to BGL(1).
+This map is algebraic in the first factor and locally constant in the second; in any case we write c_1 \in H^*(M \times C) for the pullback of the tautological generator of H^*(BGL(1), \mathbb{Q}).
 It is possible to see that this has a Kunneth decomposition of the form

-$$c_1 = \sum e_\eta \otimes \epsilon_{1,\eta} \in H^1(C, \mathbb{Q}) \otimes H^1((\mathbb{C}^*)^{2g}, \mathbb{Q})$$
+c_1 = \sum e_\eta \otimes \epsilon_{1,\eta} \in H^1(C, \mathbb{Q}) \otimes H^1((\mathbb{C}^*)^{2g}, \mathbb{Q})

 (One way to see this is by passing across the (abelian) nonabelian isomorphism, which turns

-$ (\mathbb{C}^*)^{2g})$ into the cotangent bundle of the Jacobian, and identifies the tautological bundle with the Poincare bundle.)
+(\mathbb{C}^*)^{2g}) into the cotangent bundle of the Jacobian, and identifies the tautological bundle with the Poincare bundle.)

-Since $H^1((\mathbb{C}^*)^{2g}, \mathbb{C}) = {}^{1,1} H^1((\mathbb{C}^*)^{2g}, \mathbb{C}) $, we know that the classes $\epsilon$ have homogenous Hodge type.
-It's easy to see however that $c_1$ cannot -- it's a self-conjugate element of ${}^{1,2}H^2 \oplus {}^{2,1} H^2$ -- which is no contradiction, since the map $C \times (\mathbb{C}^*)^{2g} \to BGL(1)$ is not algebraic.
+Since H^1((\mathbb{C}^*)^{2g}, \mathbb{C}) = {}^{1,1} H^1((\mathbb{C}^*)^{2g}, \mathbb{C}) , we know that the classes \epsilon have homogenous Hodge type.
+It's easy to see however that c_1 cannot -- it's a self-conjugate element of {}^{1,2}H^2 \oplus {}^{2,1} H^2 -- which is no contradiction, since the map C \times (\mathbb{C}^*)^{2g} \to BGL(1) is not algebraic.

-Now for general $n$, taking determinants give maps $M_B(C, n, d) \to M_B(C, 1, d)$; pulling back the $\epsilon$ classes, we get classes which we give the same name on $M_B(C, n, d)$.
+Now for general n, taking determinants give maps M_B(C, n, d) \to M_B(C, 1, d); pulling back the \epsilon classes, we get classes which we give the same name on M_B(C, n, d).

-On the other hand, a GL(n) bundle with scalar monodromy around the puncture can be extended to a PGL(n) bundle over the whole curve, we get a tautological principal PGL(n) bundle over $M \times C$.
-It is coherent in the $M$ factor and constructible in the $C$ factor, but in any case has an underlying topological bundle $\mathbb{U} \to M \times C$.
-This gives a map $M \times C \to \mathrm{\bullet}/PGL(n)$, which is algebraic in the first factor, and locally constant in the second.
-Pulling back the tautological classes in $H^*(BPGL(n), \mathbb{Q}) = \mathbb{Q}[\overline{c}_2, \overline{c}_3, \ldots, \overline{c}_n]$ give classes (which we give the same names) in $H^*(M \times C, \mathbb{Q})$.
+On the other hand, a GL(n) bundle with scalar monodromy around the puncture can be extended to a PGL(n) bundle over the whole curve, we get a tautological principal PGL(n) bundle over M \times C. It is coherent in the M factor and constructible in the C factor, but in any case has an underlying topological bundle \mathbb{U} \to M \times C. This gives a map M \times C \to \mathrm{\bullet}/PGL(n), which is algebraic in the first factor, and locally constant in the second.
+Pulling back the tautological classes in H^*(BPGL(n), \mathbb{Q}) = \mathbb{Q}[\overline{c}_2, \overline{c}_3, \ldots, \overline{c}_n] give classes (which we give the same names) in H^*(M \times C, \mathbb{Q}).

 We take their Kunneth components:

-$$\overline{c}_k = (1 \otimes \beta_k) \oplus \left(\sum e_\eta \otimes \phi_{k, \eta} \right) \oplus ([C] \otimes \alpha_k)$$
+\overline{c}_k = (1 \otimes \beta_k) \oplus \left(\sum e_\eta \otimes \phi_{k, \eta} \right) \oplus ([C] \otimes \alpha_k)

-To determine the weights of these classes, take a triangulation and write $\Delta_C$ as the simplicial scheme with the topology of $C$; it's a finite simplicial scheme.
-Now the map $M_B(C; n, d) \times \Delta_C \to PBGL(n)$ is algebraic, and hence the pullback preserves Hodge structures.
-On the other hand, the Hodge structure on $H^*(\Delta_C, \mathbb{Q})$ is the trivial Hodge structure, essentially because $\Delta_C$ is finite.
-It follows immediately that $\beta_k, \phi_{k,\eta}, \alpha_k$ have the same homogenous Hodge type $(k,k)$ as $\overline{c}_k$.
+To determine the weights of these classes, take a triangulation and write \Delta_C as the simplicial scheme with the topology of C; it's a finite simplicial scheme.
+Now the map M_B(C; n, d) \times \Delta_C \to PBGL(n) is algebraic, and hence the pullback preserves Hodge structures.
+On the other hand, the Hodge structure on H^*(\Delta_C, \mathbb{Q}) is the trivial Hodge structure, essentially because \Delta_C is finite.
+It follows immediately that \beta_k, \phi_{k,\eta}, \alpha_k have the same homogenous Hodge type (k,k) as \overline{c}_k.

 (This argument for the weights is written up in this note.
-The original argument of Tamás and Fernando for the weights of the $\phi_k$ are more complicated, though perhaps not essentially different; they moreover do not quite manage to determine the weights of the $\alpha_k$.
+The original argument of Tamás and Fernando for the weights of the \phi_k are more complicated, though perhaps not essentially different; they moreover do not quite manage to determine the weights of the \alpha_k.
 Those arguments however do not explicitly require the use of simplicial schemes.)

 In sum we have classes:

-- $\epsilon_{1,\eta} \in {}^{1,1} H^1(M_B(C, n, d), \mathbb{C})$
+- \epsilon_{1,\eta} \in {}^{1,1} H^1(M_B(C, n, d), \mathbb{C})

-- $\alpha_{k} \in {}^{k,k} H^{2k-2} (M_B(C, n, d), \mathbb{C})$
+- \alpha_{k} \in {}^{k,k} H^{2k-2} (M_B(C, n, d), \mathbb{C})

-- $\phi_{k,\eta} \in {}^{k,k} H^{2k-1} (M_B(C, n, d), \mathbb{C})$
+- \phi_{k,\eta} \in {}^{k,k} H^{2k-1} (M_B(C, n, d), \mathbb{C})

-- $\beta_{k} \in {}^{k,k} H^{2k} (M_B(C, n, d), \mathbb{C})$
+- \beta_{k} \in {}^{k,k} H^{2k} (M_B(C, n, d), \mathbb{C})

 Generation.
 It is a theorem of Markman that the above classes generate the cohomology; he however proves this across the nonabelian Hodge theorem on the Hitchin moduli space using an identification of it with a moduli space of sheaves, which we will discuss next time.